What Conditions Are Included Under Neuromuscular Disorders?

 Autonomic disorders

 This diverse group of diseases affects the automatic functions of the body.
-When the autonomic nervous system is not working properly, patients can develop a number of symptoms such as lightheadedness and fainting, inability to sweat, constipation, bladder problems, and dry mouth.
+When the autonomic nervous system is not working properly, patients can develop a number of symptoms, such as lightheadedness and fainting, inability to sweat, constipation, bladder problems, and dry mouth.
 These disorders can be diagnosed with testing that is available only at specialized centers like UT Southwestern, where our physicians provide effective treatment.

 Muscular dystrophies (MD)

 MD is a group of more than 30 disorders that cause progressive weakness of muscles.
 While no treatment for reversing the effects of these disorders exists, UT Southwestern physicians can provide several treatments and therapies for improving a patient’s outlook.
-Our patients can also benefit from multispecialty care supported by MDA.
-When needed, this care includes evaluation by heart and lung doctors as well as physical therapy and recommendations for assistive devices.

 Myasthenia gravis (MG)